noshen-atashe/csci2020u_noshen-atashe/Assignment1/README.txt

 It goes through a training and testing phase to detect words that indicate the state of a file as "spam" or "ham".

-Improvements:
-Also adds a guess class for detecting spam or ham.

 How to run:
 Run using IntelliJ.
 Make sure the appropriate Java and JavaFX